ststimac/stephaniestimac-blog/posts/10-30-2019-performance.md

 In the morning, the power was still out and it was clear this has been a devastating wind storm.
 Electrical fires were being started by downed power lines, trees were blocking two out of three exits out of the neighborhood.

-Since I didn’t have a generator for my home, I was without power and internet for nearly 24 hours.
+Since I didn’t have a generator, I was without power and internet for nearly 24 hours.
 Many updates were being posted to Facebook and Twitter but those struggled to load just as the PSE Outage listing page did.
 I couldn’t access the information I needed about repairs or status of the repairs.
 It was frustrating and isolating.

 ## Unused JavaScript